We just launched HRIS Sync, automate employee benefits management ⚡️

 To receive certified paternity leave from work:

-If you’re employed, you must provide your employer with a doctor’s certificate confirming your baby’s expected due date or actual birth date.
+• If you’re an employed person, provide your employer with a doctor’s certificate confirming your baby’s expected due date or actual birth date.
 Your employer must then complete a PB2: Employer Certificate for Paternity Benefit Form to confirm your entitlement to paternity leave.

 Submit these documents and forms when applying for Paternity Benefit.